Sunghoon-cloud/Topic-based-Clustering/README.md

  (file)  <i> 4-b.
 Instruction for replicating restaurant-level segmentation analysis.txt</i>

-: This is instruction script for replicating restaurant-level segmentation study with Yelp
+: This is instruction script for replicating restaurant-level segmentation study by using the provided packages.

 <b> E. Empirical application study with ProfessorRatings</b>  (this folder includes 2 files)